 One other specific piece of guidance we’ve offered is that low-quality content on some parts of a website can impact the whole site’s rankings, and thus removing low quality pages, merging or improving the content of individual shallow pages into more useful pages, or moving low quality pages to a different domain could eventually help the rankings of your higher-quality content (source)

-And lastly – With thin pages you can also consolidate those that are relevant to each other by checking Google referrals to see which pages receive the most hits.
-Pages that receive little or no traffic can be consolidated to the more popular pages that are already receiving traffic by adding the content or 301 redirecting.
+And lastly – With thin pages, you can also consolidate those that are relevant to each other by checking Google referrals to see which pages receive the most hits.
+Pages that receive little or no traffic can be consolidated to the more popular pages that are already receiving traffic by adding the content or 301 redirects.

-It serves zero purpose having 10 pages on the same topic that receive zero traffic, rather consolidate those 10 pages to one page.
+It serves zero purposes having 10 pages on the same topic that receive zero traffic, rather consolidate those 10 pages to one page.